Suing for Pain and Suffering After an Accident: What You Should Know

 Pain and suffering is a form of non-economic damages because it is based on the intangible effects of an injury.

 As a result, it can be challenging to calculate compensation figures when suing for pain and suffering.
-However, hiring a personal injury attorney gives you the best chance at obtaining the compensation for pain and suffering you deserve.
+However, hiring a personal injury attorney before the personal injury statute of limitations expires gives you the best chance at obtaining the compensation for pain and suffering you deserve.

 If you’ve suffered an injury and believe you are entitled to compensation for pain and suffering, contact a Connecticut personal injury lawyer today.